bakeiro/Light-PHP/README.md

 **Most easy profesional framework.**

 Light-php framework is focused to be easy, simple, and secure.
-It follows good practices to make it easy to understand and easy to work with without reading massive documentation and doing things more complicated than necessary.
+It follows the good practices, it's easy to understand and easy to work with without reading massive documentation and doing things more complicated than necessary.

 Although Light-PHP it's a micro framework, it contains important features and implements the good coding standards to build you API/Web app.
 Light-PHP supports these features such as: security implementations, micro template engine, database abstraction, session management, MVC structure, and much more